 If all the below statements describe you and your current situation, you are eligible to be nominated:

-Students are not able to apply for this Scholarship, but will be nominated by the Staff of the Department of Anthropology, Archaeology and Sociology .
+Students who meet the eligibility criteria will be nominated by the Staff of the Department of Anthropology, Archaeology and Sociology within the College of Arts, Society and Education.

 The nomination will include a written statement detailing how the nominee meets the Selection Criteria and all students who meet those criteria will be considered by the committee.